-Just a handful of years ago, who paid much attention to this wildflowering plant?
+Just a handful of years ago, who paid much attention to this wildflowering common milkweed?
 Seen in fields, along roadsides, at the edges of planted fields, it was native, it was seen year after year, and it was just another green plant.
 Sure it was the host plant of Monarch butterflies, and its nectar was prized by many other butterflies.
 That was about all for common milkweed, Asclepias syriaca.

 Not any more.
 Wishing to be part of a massive effort to support the few Monarchs that we in the East have seen this year, we planted several dozen milkweed seedlings in our garden.
 Some of those milkweeds have prospered, others remain smaller and spindly.
 We found our first Monarch caterpillar on the milkweed patch in the front garden, just 3 days ago.
 We haven’t been able to find it for 2 days now?